Deesthortered/HuffmanArchiver/README.md

 # HuffmanArchiver
-Archiver which work on Huffman algorithm
+Archiver which works on Huffman algorithm